HDembinski/numba-stats/README.md

 The following benchmarks were produced on an Intel(R) Core(TM) i7-8569U CPU @ 2.80GHz against SciPy-1.10.1.
 The dotted line on the right-hand figure shows the expected speedup (4x) from parallelization on a CPU with four physical cores.

+We see large speed-ups with respect to `scipy` for almost all distributions.
+Also calls with short arrays profit from `numba_stats`, due to the reduced call-overhead.
+The functions `voigt.pdf` and `t.ppf` do not run faster than the `scipy` versions, because we call the respective `scipy` implementation written in FORTRAN.
+The advantage provided by `numba_stats` here is that you can call these functions from other `numba`-JIT'ed functions, which is not possible with the `scipy` implementations, and `voigt.pdf` still profits from auto-parallelization.

+The `bernstein.density` does not profit from auto-parallelization, on the contrary it becomes much slower, so this should be avoided.
+This is a known issue, the internal implementation cannot be easily auto-parallelized.

 ![](docs/_static/norm.pdf.svg)
 ![](docs/_static/norm.cdf.svg)
 ![](docs/_static/norm.ppf.svg)